"I stopped reading X-Men about the same time they started putting Wolverine on the cover of comics in which he didn't actually, technically, appear."

 Thrall and the Horde (or at the very least the Orcish race) in modern Warcraft media.
 A giant statue of a Orc riding his wolf into battle was even erected right at the headquarters of Blizzard Entertainment because of how popular they are.

-The Legend Of Zelda: The adult incarnations of Link have only appeared in four out of the fifteen titles of the series, but you'd never know it from all the times he's showed up.
-He's been in on the default roster of all three Super Smash Bros games labeled as just "Link", with his Young incarnation (who has in comparison appeared in six games in the series) as a secret character in Melee who was replaced with his Toon incarnation (who has appeared in six titles of the series) in Brawl.
+The Legend of Zelda: The adult incarnations of Link have only appeared in four out of the fifteen titles of the series, but you'd never know it from all the times he's showed up.
+He's been in on the default roster of all three Super Smash Bros. games labeled as just "Link", with his Young incarnation (who has in comparison appeared in six games in the series) as a secret character in Melee who was replaced with his Toon incarnation (who has appeared in six titles of the series) in Brawl.
 Adult Link even appeared as a Guest Fighter in Soul Calibur II and was the star of Link's Crossbow Training one of the few spin-offs in the series.
 At this point, Adult Link is probably the most recognized incarnation of the character.

 This may be because the games featuring adult Link happen to be the more popular games in the series, or vice-versa (games such as Twilight Princess and Skyward Sword may tend to be more popular because they feature adult Link).

-Then after trying again and failing with Zoroark (an Expy of Lucario), the Pokémon Company noticed how popular Zekrom was, and proceeded to give it a prominent appearance in nearly everything (including as the main Pokémon in Pokemon Re Burst and the Nobunagas Ambition crossover).
+Then after trying again and failing with Zoroark (an Expy of Lucario), the Pokémon Company noticed how popular Zekrom was, and proceeded to give it a prominent appearance in nearly everything (including as the main Pokémon in Pokemon Re Burst and the Nobunaga's Ambition crossover).

-The newest "victim" is Charizard, who can actually be considered the Wolverine of the Pokémon franchise; despite having absolutely nothing to do with Generation V, it got a ton of new appearances and merchandising in 2013 based on Popularity Power alone.
+The newest "victim" is Charizard, which can actually be considered the Wolverine of the Pokémon franchise; despite having absolutely nothing to do with Generation V, it got a ton of new appearances and merchandising in 2013 based on Popularity Power alone.
 Mewtwo is also getting this to a smaller extent, appearing as a main character in the newest movie.

 Samus's Varia Suit from Metroid.
 It was optional in the first game, surpassed by the gravity suit in Super, and outranked by several other suits in the Metroid Prime series, yet the suit gets used in all of the promotional art.
-The ZeroSuit to a lesser extent, particularly thanks to Super Smash Bros, even though you hardly see Samus in it in her own games.
+The ZeroSuit to a lesser extent, particularly thanks to Super Smash Bros., even though you hardly see Samus in it in her own games.